 Of all the skills and traits required to build discipline and become an operator, none is more important than the skill of radical self-awareness through ruthless self-reflection.

-All too often, people go through their day to day lives on autopilot.
-They engage in the same negative behaviors without ever stopping to consider the cost of these behaviors.
+All too often, people go through their day-to-day lives on autopilot.
+They engage in the same negative behaviors without ever considering the cost of these behaviors.

-To build more discipline and achieve your big goals and dreams, you must break out of these patterns through ruthless self-reflection.
+To be more disciplined and achieve your big goals and dreams, you must break out of these patterns through ruthless self-reflection.

 What went well?
 What didn’t?
 What specific habits and tendencies threw you off course?